epitron/upm/README.md

 * `info` - show metadata about a package
 * `sync`/`update` - retrieve the latest package list or manifest
 * `upgrade` - install new versions of all packages
+* `verfiy` - verify the integrity of installed files
+* `audit` - show known vulnerabilities for installed packages
 * `pin` - pinning a package means it won't be automatically upgraded
 * `rollback` - revert to an earlier version of a package (including its dependencies)
 * `log` - show history of package installs
 * `packagers` - detect installed package managers, and pick which ones upm should wrap
 * `sources`/`mirrors` - select remote repositories and mirrors
-* `verfiy` - verifies the integrity of installed files
 * `clean` - clear out the local package cache
 * `monitor` - ad-hoc package manager for custom installations (like instmon)
 * `keys` - keyrings and package authentication